rock-hopper/shuriken/README.md

 Shuriken Beat Slicer
 ====================

 Shuriken is an open source beat slicer which harnesses the power of aubio's onset detection algorithms and Rubber Band's time stretching capabilities.
 A simple Qt4 interface makes it easy to slice up drum loops, assign individual drum hits to MIDI keys, and change the tempo of loops in real-time.
-JUCE takes care of handling audio and MIDI behind the scenes.
+The JUCE library takes care of handling audio and MIDI behind the scenes.

+Main features:

+- onset, beat-of-the-bar, and BPM detection (via aubio)
+- time stretching in offline or real-time mode (via rubberband)
+- sync BPM of a drum loop to JACK transport
+- slice and move waveform sections around
+- each audio slice automatically assigned to its own MIDI key
+- join, split, and delete audio slices
+- apply gain, gain ramp, normalise, and reverse
+- set loop markers
+- ALSA and JACK MIDI
+- LADISH L1 session management (also compatible with NSM via nsm-proxy)
+- zoom waveform in and out
+- import a wide range of audio file formats (via libsndfile and the built-in sndlib library)
+- export audio slices in WAV, AIFF, AU, FLAC, or Ogg format, with options for encoding and sample rate
+- export Hydrogen Drumkit, SFZ, Akai .pgm, or MIDI file

 Shuriken can either be built using Qt Creator or the supplied build script.
 To use the build script, simply open a terminal in Shuriken's root directory and enter: